Accessibility, planar graphs, and quasi-isometries: Introduction

-Sections~\ref{sec:friendly-faces} and \ref{sec:quasi-act-planar} are together the most technical part of this paper.
+\item The two sections after this, \S\ref{sec:friendly-faces} and \S\ref{sec:quasi-act-planar} are together the most technical part of this paper.
 Here we provide a detailed study of how quasi-actions affect planar graphs and their faces.
 The main result of these sections together is that if we begin `cutting-up' our planar graph along small cuts then eventually the dynamics of this quasi-action become quite controlled and predictable.